benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Why aim small in this era of fast computers with plenty of RAM?
 A number of reasons, but the ones that are most important to me are:

 * Fewer moving parts.
 It's easier to create more robust systems and to fix things when they do go wrong.
 * Small software is faster.
-Fewer bits to download and clog your memory.
+Fewer bits to download and clog your computer's memory.
 * Reduced power consumption.
 This is important on a "save the planet" scale, but also on the very local scale of increasing the battery life of your phone and laptop.
 * The clean, frugal aesthetic.
 That's personal, I know, but as you'll see, I'm not alone.